jiarong/blog/source/asseChi.rst

 VELVET assembly
 ---------------
 I assembled a partition of a metagenome and check the number of contigs with more than 95% coverage.
 Bwa-aln only maps fully aligned reads and bwa-mem maps both partially and fully aligned reads.
-As shown in Table 1, only 15631 out of total 35755 (43.7%) contigs are >95% covered by fully aligned reads, which means the other contigs (56.3%) contigs are chimeric and contributed by partial reads.
-The 56.3% chimeric contigs can be further divided in two categories:
+As shown in Table 1, only 16132 out of 42593 (37.9%) contigs are >95% covered by fully aligned reads, which means the other contigs (62.1%) contigs are chimeric and contributed by partial reads.
+The 62.1% chimeric contigs can be further divided in two categories:

-- based on that fact that 70.6% of contigs are >95% covered by both fully and partially mapped reads (bwa-mem), 26.9% (the difference of bwa-aln and bwa-mem) of the contigs are contributed by partial reads that are reported as a match by bwa-mem.
+- based on that fact that 76% of contigs are >95% covered by both fully and partially mapped reads (bwa-mem), 28.1% (the difference of bwa-aln and bwa-mem) of the contigs are contributed by partial reads that are reported as a match by bwa-mem.
-- the rest chimeric contigs (29.4% of the contigs) are contributed by partial reads that not mappable by bwa-mem.
+- the rest chimeric contigs (34% of the contigs) are contributed by partial reads that not mappable by bwa-mem.

 .. table:: Table 1: Mapping statitics of assemblies from VELVET and SGA.
 The data used here is a subsample (partition) of a soil metagenome.